aletje/aletje.github.io/_posts/2021-03-24-creating-dags.markdown

 Schedules are optional, and may be defined with cron strings or Airflow Presets.
 Airflow provides the following presets:

 #### `@once`
--Run a DAG once and then never again
+Run a DAG once and then never again

 #### `@hourly`
--Run the DAG every hour
+Run the DAG every hour

 #### `@daily`
--Run the DAG every day
+Run the DAG every day

 #### `@weekly`
--Run the DAG every week
+Run the DAG every week

 #### `@monthly`
--Run the DAG every month
+Run the DAG every month

 ####`@yearly`
--Run the DAG every year
+Run the DAG every year

 ####`None`
--Only run the DAG when the user initiates it
+Only run the DAG when the user initiates it

 ### Start Date:
 If your start date is in the past, Airflow will run your DAG as many times as there are schedule intervals between that start date and the current date.